Spin-Current Instability at a Magnetic Domain Wall in a Ferromagnetic Superfluid: a Generation Mechanism of Eccentric

 The ground state $\vec{\Psi}=\vec{\Phi}_{\rm F\pm}$ in the F phase for $p\gtrless 0$ has a magnetization $s_z=\pm n$ and is represented as the F$_\pm$ state, $\Psi_{\pm 1}=\sqrt{\frac{\mu - q \pm p}{c_n+c_s}}e^{i\theta_{\rm G}}$ and $\Psi_{\mp 1}=\Psi_0=0$.
 Here, $\theta_{\rm G}=const.$ is the global phase according to the $U(1)$-symmetry breaking.
 The energy densities ${\cal G}(\vec{\Phi}_{\rm F\pm})={\cal U}_{\rm F}=-\frac{1}{2}\frac{(\mu-q\pm p)^2}{c_n+c_s}$ of these states have the same value for $p=0$, corresponding to the spontaneous breaking of the discrete symmetry with respect to the spin inversion $s_z \leftrightarrow -s_z$.
 Magnetic DWs are topological defects associated with discrete symmetry breaking, in addition to quantized vortices with $U(1)$-symmetry breaking.
 The DW separates the domains in the two ground states with opposite magnetizations.
 The bulk ordered state is suppressed in the core of the DW, in which the macroscopic wave functions vary continuously between the two states.
 The core of a topological defect in spin-1 BECs has been revealed to exhibit complicated states \cite{PhysRevA.86.013613, PhysRevLett.112.075301, PhysRevA.93.033633, weiss2019controlled, liu2020phase, underwood2020properties, PhysRevLett.125.170401, PhysRevLett.125.030402, PhysRevResearch.3.L012003, TakeuchiPhysRevLett.126.195302, 2021Takeuchi_PhysRevA.104.013316, Katsimiga_2021}.
 Similarly, there are different possibilities for the local states at the wall in our system.

 To approach the problem systematically, we introduce a general rule on the mass and spin currents along a DW.
-The rule states that the current velocity ${\bm V}_m~(\bot\hat{\bm x})$ of the $m$ component parallel to a flat DW must satisfy
+This rule is a natural extension of the vortex winding rule for a rotational flow around an axisymmetric vortex \cite{isoshima2001quantum,TakeuchiPhysRevLett.126.195302,2021Takeuchi_PhysRevA.104.013316}.
+The rule is applicable when all Zeeman components have finite population.